F-19 Stealth Fighter: Gameplay

 In the game, the player takes on the role of a pilot flying missions of varying difficulty over four geographic locations: Gaddafi's Libya, the Persian Gulf, the North Cape, and Central Europe.
 The game can be played under conditions of conventional warfare, limited warfare, or cold war (in the latter, even being detected by the enemy can lead to a major diplomatic incident).

 The player can choose appropriate ordnance from a wide range of realistic armaments, and the game features convincing behavior from AI-controlled units such as enemy aircraft, SAM sites and radar stations.
 These behave in accordance with the situation – patrolling at first, but launching into a highly aggressive search if the player is detected.
 Other features of the game are a realistic system of radar detection, where the player's varying radar signature is visually compared with the energy of incoming radar pulses at different ranges and powers, and a variety of endings appropriate to the outcome of each mission.
 These include the player being rescued by a Sikorsky SH-3 Sea King, a Pravda newspaper headline proclaiming the capture of the pilot, or an outraged ally or neutral nation protesting the destruction of their aircraft.

 The pilot roster in the pre-game menu keeps track of the missions, rank, score and medals awarded to each player.
 Pilot fatalities are permanent, which contributes to the extended campaign feeling of the game.

-Copy protection

-At the beginning of the game, the player has to pass "Aircraft Identification Exam" - a picture of a plane is shown and the player must select the correct plane from a list.
-If the player selects the wrong plane, they will be restricted to flying training missions with preset equipment.